chinamike65/hugo-tuolesi/content/book1/book1en.md

 But one step at a time, it will surely come.

 For example, when climbing a mountain, you must climb step by step!

 This is the truth, everyone must understand.

 The practice order of the Tuo Le Center is the order in which the disciples practice in their lifetimes.

 It is divided into five classes:

-the first class is overtime class,
+the first class is the Preparatory class,

 the second class is the affairs department class,

-the third class is the prajna class,
+the third class is the wisdom stage,

-the fourth class is the birth class,
+the fourth class is the generation stage,

-and the fifth class is the consummation class.
+and the fifth class is the completion stage.

-**The first stage is overtime.**
+**The first stage is Preparatory.**

-Overtime classes are mainly based on reciting scriptures.
+Preparatory classes are mainly based on reciting scriptures.

 The Heart Sutra of Prajna Paramita is the quintessence of 84,000 dharmas and must be memorized.